sebastopolys/GinsengHtml/README.md

 Provides PHP functions you can use on your code, in order to build large & complex html structures in a more simple, effective and organized way.

 ### Installation

+-Run the following command on a terminal.
+``composer require sebastopolys/ginsenghtml``

+-Manual installation
+Save the ``ginsenghtml.php`` file in your PHP application.

+#Usage:
-After saving the ``ginsenghtml.php`` file in your PHP application, instantiate the class in any other class on the constructor:
+After intalling, instantiate the class in any other class on the constructor:
 ```
 public function __construct(){
         new ginsenghtml();
     }
 ```
-After this, all html functions will become available in further methods of this class:
+Then, all html functions will become available in further methods of this class:
 ```
 class TemplateFileClass
 {